 Numerous sights enable barrier-free access.

-As a city of short distances, Lübeck also opens its gates to people with walking difficulties or wheelchair users.
+As a city of short distances, Lübeck and many of its sites are accessible also for people with walking difficulties or wheelchair users.

-Start at the Holsten Gate, the Hanseatic City's imposing landmark.
-Next to the iron lion is a ramp leading to Holstentorplatz, the perfect spot to take a picture!
+Start your tour at the Holsten Gate, the city’s impressive landmark.
+Next to the iron lion there is a ramp leading to Holstentorplatz, the perfect spot to take a picture!
 If you like a refreshment before the start of your tour, visit the barrier-free restaurant Nautilo at Radisson Blu Senator Hotel.

-Back in Königstraße, the Willy-Brandt House is close by.
-Experience history, excitingly staged, multimedial and interactive.
-For example, in the West German / East German living room, you can follow the conflicting news reports between East German and West German TV in the days when Germany was divided.
-The various levels in the building can be negotiated using a wheelchair stair climber.
+Back in Königstraße, the Willy-Brandt House awaits you to experience history.
+For example, in the West German / East German living room, you can follow the conflicting news reports of East German and West German TV in the days when Germany was divided.
+The various levels in the building can be reached with the help of a wheelchair stair climber.
 The interactive multimedia exhibition is free of charge.
-The Behnhaus Drägerhaus Museum is right next door.
-Lübeck's art collection dating from the 19th and 20th centuries is housed in the magnificent merchants’ houses.
-Two or three steps need to be negotiated to enter each building and reach the different floors.
-The Zimberei restaurant at Königstraße 5–7 is nearby.
-Here you can round off your sightseeing tour with a delicious meal visit restaurant Meilenstein.
+The Behnhaus Drägerhaus Museum is located right next door.
+Lübeck's art collection dating from the 19th and 20th centuries is presented in two magnificent former merchants’ houses.
+However, there are a few steps that you need to take to enter each building and reach the different floor which means that it is not entirely barrier-free.
+If you want to end your sightseeing tour with a delicious meal visit restaurant Meilenstein.
 The wheelchair-accessible restaurant which serves excellent food is located in Königstraße 5, near the Behnhaus Drägerhaus Museum.